odin-labs/wireguard_gcp/README.md

-# Install and use AWS-based Wireguard
+# Install and use GCP-based Wireguard
-Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04
+Scripts automate the installation and use of Wireguard on GCP with Ubuntu Server 20.04

 ## How use

 ### Installation
 ```
-git clone https://github.com/pprometey/wireguard_aws.git wireguard_aws
+git clone https://github.com/odin-labs/wireguard_gcp.git wireguard_gcp
-cd wireguard_aws
+cd gcp
 sudo ./initial.sh
 ```